MalangPony/MalangPony2Web/README.md

 There are a few missing files that you'll need to provide yourself:
 `CubismSDK/` : Put the `live2dcubismcore.min.js` file from the official Cubism SDK into this directory.

+The files under `jslib/` were all downloaded from jsdelivr.